Comcast/mamba/README.md

 In order to achieve our performance goals, the internal C parser for HLS had to minimize the amount of heap memory allocated.

-This meant that, for each `HLSTag` object that is included in a `HLSManifest`, instead of using a swift `String` to represent data, we use a `HLSStringRef`, which is a object that is a reference into the memory of the original data used to parse the manifest.
-This greatly speeds parsing, but comes at a cost: **these `HLSTag` objects are unsafe to use beyond the lifetime of their parent `HLSManifest`**.
+This meant that, for each `HLSTag` object that is included in a `HLSPlaylist`, instead of using a swift `String` to represent data, we use a `HLSStringRef`, which is a object that is a reference into the memory of the original data used to parse the playlist.
+This greatly speeds parsing, but comes at a cost: **these `HLSTag` objects are unsafe to use beyond the lifetime of their parent `HLSPlaylist`**.

 In general, this is no problem.
-Normal usage of a `HLSManifest` would be (1) Parse the manifest, (2) Edit by manipulating `HLSTag`s (3) Write the manifest.
+Normal usage of a `HLSPlaylist` would be (1) Parse the playlist, (2) Edit by manipulating `HLSTag`s (3) Write the playlist.

-If you do, for some reason, need to access `HLSTag` data beyond the lifetime of the parent `HLSManifest` object, you'll need to make a copy of all `HLSStringRef` data of interest into a regular swift `String`.
+If you do, for some reason, need to access `HLSTag` data beyond the lifetime of the parent `HLSPlaylist` object, you'll need to make a copy of all `HLSStringRef` data of interest into a regular swift `String`.
 There's a string conversion function in `HLSStringRef` to accomplish this.

-### _Nomenclature_

-This project and its documentation use the words "fragment" and "segment" and also the words "manifest" and "playlist" interchangably.
-See the [HLS specification](https://tools.ietf.org/html/draft-pantos-http-live-streaming-23) for more details about segment and playlist definitions.